bizzkoot/Codex-CLI_Kiro-Bear-Profiles/README.md

 - **Shell detection**: The installer detects your shell and targets the appropriate rc file automatically.
 - **Tier management**: Can add new tiers to existing installation without losing current setup.
 - **Auto mode requirement**: `--auto` validates the Codex CLI is installed and on `PATH`; install `@openai/codex-cli` first or run interactive mode.
+- **Exit code propagation**: As of v2.0.4, shell functions for Kiro and Bear correctly propagate non-zero exit codes from the Codex CLI, allowing for more reliable scripting and error detection.

 ## What Gets Installed